nutanix-japan/hycu/hycu/hycu.rst

 HYCU is the only solution built from the ground up to deliver a full suite of backup capabilities for Nutanix AHV and ESXi clusters.
 HYCU can be used to backup Nutanix VMs, Volumes, and Nutanix Files deployments.

-As pure software, HYCU can help grow Nutanix deals as additional nodes are positioned to act as a backup target for workloads.
+Being software-only appliance, HYCU can help grow Nutanix deals as additional nodes are positioned to act as a backup target for workloads.

 HYCU also fully supports non-Nutanix ESXi and Physical Windows Server environments, allowing customers migrating to Nutanix from legacy platforms a single backup solution.
 HYCU is able to backup any application in a consistent manner using pre/post exec framework, and has special integration with the following Applications and File Services on Nutanix: